CLARIAH/datasets-vlo/README.md

 ### Nginx for proxying and static metadata serving

-A nginx based container can be enabled by including the `nginx.yml` overlay that serves two purposes:
+A nginx based container can be enabled by including the `nginx.yml` overlay that serves a number of purposes:

-1. Proxying the VLO front end, including caching, compression and a number of redirects to support requests on legacy URLs
+1. Proxying the VLO front end, including caching, compression and a number of redirects to support requests on legacy URLs; certain parts, specifically all paths under `/config` are protected via basic authentication through the proxy.
+1. Proxying Solr
 1. Serving the metadata records, result sets, sitemap and optionally some additional static root content